-Generally, people sicken me.
-It might sound cynical and likely a bit clichéd but sadly, the fact remains.
+People (with exceptions noted of course), often confound and frequently sicken me; It might sound cynical and likely a bit clichéd but sadly, the fact remains.

-I watch people and the careless, haphazard way in which they do simple things like park a car, get out, walk to a destination, and enter; often I am jealous of their lack of awareness, but most times I feel blessed by my own.
-Often I feel like I have taken too seriously the simplest details of life, other times I feel that without doing so, the rest of ones’ life could fall to carelessness.
+I watch the careless, haphazard way in which they do simple things like park a car, get out, walk to a destination, and enter; Often I am jealous of their lack of awareness, but most times I feel blessed by my own.
+Often I feel like I have taken too seriously the simplest details of life; Other times I feel that without doing so, the rest of ones’ life could fall to carelessness.

-In a brief but impressive run I saw a woman, husband in tow, grotesquely park her sedan in 1-1/2 spaces, fling the door open & bump the neighboring car, drag a wrapper and a bottle out of the car and into the lot upon exiting (leaving them, of course), bark something at her poor husband, and walk directly in front of a moving car on her life & death mission to reach the theatre (of course getting angry with the driver of the moving car).
+In a brief but impressive run I saw a woman, husband in-tow, grotesquely park her sedan in 1+1/2 spaces, fling the door open and bump the neighboring car, drag a wrapper and a bottle out her door and into the lot upon exiting (leaving them, of course), bark something at her poor husband, and walk directly in front of a moving car on her life and death mission to reach the theatre (of course getting angry with the driver of the moving car).

 Would I have to talk with her in the theatre?
 No, of course not.
 Were we even planning on seeing the same movie?
 Unlikely.
-If I could get over myself would I likely have done well with 2 hours of mindless relaxation?
+If I could get over myself would I likely have done well with two hours of mindlessness?
 Definitely.

-Problem is, I don’t want to get over it.
-I don’t want to be where “she” is.
-I don’t want to do what “she” does.
-I don’t want to see it just as much if not more than I don’t want to let it affect me.
-In some way I’m glad it affects me.
-Feeling the effect is trying, and often makes me feel silly or maladjusted; not feeling the effect would unknowingly make me what I seem to despise.
-We are often what we despise, though it is worthwhile when discovered to attempt to be otherwise.
+The problem is, I don’t want to get over it.
+I don’t want to be where “she” is… I don’t want to do what “she” does.
+I don’t want to see it just as much, if not more, than I don’t want to let it affect me.
+In a way I’m glad it affects me.
+Feeling the effect is trying, and often makes me feel silly or maladjusted; Not feeling the effect would unknowingly make me what I seem to despise.
+We are often at least pieces of what we despise, though it is worthwhile when discovered to attempt to be otherwise.

-If in fact I did not sicken myself in more plentiful and much more profound ways than others ever could, I would feel a fool of another color completely- one that judges from a fake ivory tower, thinking their path has not also been riddled with judge-able acts.
+If in fact I did not sicken myself in much more profound ways than others ever could, I would feel a fool of another color completely- one casting judgments from a fake ivory tower, thinking their path has not also been riddled with judge-able acts.

 To the contrary, I am the pot simply noticing that the kettle is black.

-Not calling it such, yet keenly aware of the differences in the appearance and execution of life between myself and my would-be theatre mate… similar only in physical location, we have arrived there by very different routes and with quite polarizing intentions.
+Not calling it such, yet keenly aware of the differences in the appearance and execution of life between myself and my would-be theatre mate… Similar only in physical location, we have arrived there by remarkably different routes and with quite polarizing life intentions.